nice-table/bitmex-scaled-orders/README.md

 ## Startup

-Open a terminal and run the following:
+Open a terminal and run the following from the project folder:

 - `npm install`